Defined Licence: Requirements and Conditions for Supervised Practice as the Most Responsible Physician

 Conditions on all Defined Licences

-The terms and conditions of a Defined licence will be set out in a Licensing Agreement, will address:
+The terms and conditions of a Defined licence will be set out in a Licensing Agreement, and will address:

 1. Length of Time Permitted on a Defined Licence